hausuresh/gcp-mle-cert/pending_question.md

 C. Compare the receiver operating characteristic (ROC) curve for each model using the What-If Tool.

 D. Compare the mean average precision across the models using the Continuous Evaluation feature

+---
+You work for a social media company.
+You need to detect whether posted images contain cars.
+Each training example is a member of exactly one class.
+You have trained an object detection neural network and deployed the model version to AI Platform Prediction for evaluation.
+Before deployment, you created an evaluation job and attached it to the AI Platform Prediction model version.
+You notice that the precision is lower than your business requirements allow.
+How should you adjust the modelג€™s final layer softmax threshold to increase precision?

+A. Increase the recall.

+B. Decrease the recall.

+C. Increase the number of false positives.

+D. Decrease the number of false negatives.